lveez/bo3-debugger/readme.txt

 Steps to use:
 	1. Enable `/developer 2`
 	2. Do things in the game to increase the threads
+	3. You must pause the game before running the program
 	3. From the cmd prompt run `bo3dbg.exe > output_file.txt`
 	4. Open `output_file.txt` to see the dump